What is an Inductive Sensor?

 (a) Variable air gap type; (b) Variable-area type; (c) Solenoid type differential self-inductance sensor

-The differential air gap inductance sensor is composed of two identical inductance coils 1, 2, and magnetic circuits.
+The differential air gap inductance sensor comprises two identical inductance coils (1, 2) and their associated magnetic circuits.

-During measurement, the armature is connected to the measured displacement through the measuring rod.
-When the measured body moves up and down, the guide rod drives the armature to move up and down with the same displacement, so that the magnetic resistance in the two magnetic circuits is equal and the direction changes in the opposite direction.
-Then the inductance of one coil to increase and the inductance of the other coil to decrease, forming a differential form.
+During measurement, the armature connects to the measured displacement through the measuring rod.
+When the measured object moves up and down, the guide rod drives the armature to move with the same displacement, causing equal but opposite changes in the magnetic reluctance of the two magnetic circuits.
+This results in one coil's inductance increasing while the other decreases, forming a differential configuration that doubles the sensitivity and improves linearity.

-The characteristic curve of the self-inductance coefficient is shown in the figure.
+The characteristic curve of the self-inductance coefficient is shown in the figure below.

 Self-inductance characteristic curve